swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 The `ActorSystem` type requirement of the `DistributedActorProtocol` in this case is witnessed by the generic parameter, and not by the "default" fallback type.

-This is the right behavior because this generic worked can work on _any_ distributed actor system where the `SerializationRequirement` is Codable, and not only on the `ClusterSystem`.
+This is the right behavior because this generic type works with _any_ distributed actor system where the `SerializationRequirement` is Codable, and not only on the `ClusterSystem`.

 ### Extend Distributed metadata for protocol method identifier lookups